 In general, I'm a pretty optimistic dude.
 Whether its about my own life, domestic policy, or just about the future in general I'm confident that at the end of the day things are gonna turn out just splendidly.
 But for some reason my outlook is unconsciously fatalistic when it comes to foreign affairs.
 The world's problems just seem so insurmountable.
 And in some ways they certainly are, which is why this book is titled Hard Choices.
 But having Clinton walk through the State department's response to a variety of the individual issues they dealt with made everything seem a lot more down to earth.
 And it also made me realize that there is so much depth to foreign affairs that has went (and continues to go) completely over my head (even when I read high-quality journalism about it).
 There is so much more to know!

-Speaking of world-shakers, change-makers, and ground-breakers, I borrowed this book from the indefatigable and inspiring Maya Patel right before we both left campus for break.
-In exchange, I lent her another refreshing book -- The Humane Economy by Wayne Pacelle -- which I also highly recommend.
-I really like people like Hillary Clinton, Maya Patel, and Wayne Pacelle because they are good reminders that I can't(/shouldn't/won't) let my day-to-day life get in the way of my responsibility to the world around me 6.
+Speaking of world-shakers, change-makers, and ground-breakers, I borrowed this book from the indefatigable and inspiring Maya Patel right before we both left campus for break 6.
+I really like people like Hillary Clinton and Maya Patel because they are good reminders that I can't(/shouldn't/won't) let my day-to-day life get in the way of my responsibility to the world around me 7.

 In retrospect I think I saved the best for last.
 Maybe this lengthy, dense, and wonky book wouldn't be everybody's cup of tea, but I think it was probably my favorite book I read this year.
 Here's to the books that shaped my 2017, and to all the books still out there for next year